All of the kits described in this article are available from CirKits.

 Operation of the main DC supply is fully automatic, just turn on the ham radio and transmit when you want.
 The lights will flicker on the various boards as the battery voltage rises and falls.
 The BVM1 board has fairly bright LEDs that flash for its voltage indicator, it may be less distracting to switch the LEDs on constantly by switching the board to calibrate mode.
 The DAS1 board can be used to manually or automatically turn the LED lighting on and off.

-To solve the peak current problem, a 4.4 Farad 20V super capacitor was connected directly across the DC input terminals of the radio.
+To solve the peak current problem, a Bulls 4.4 Farad 20V super capacitor (which is really 2 Farads at 16V, see below) was connected directly across the DC input terminals of the radio.
 These devices are commonly used as stiffening capacitors for automotive subwoofer amps and can be purchased on eBay for about $40.
 The capacitor has such a large surge when it is initially charged that it can easily trip a 30 amp circuit breaker.
 A push-button start switch in series with a 15 ohm, 10W resistor was wired across the load circuit breaker.
 Just push the start switch for a few seconds before closing the circuit breaker.
 The radio works much better with the super capacitor across its power source.
 The capacitor's built-in voltmeter circuitry consumes about 30mA of current when idle (360mW), the load circuit breaker should be shut off when not in use to prevent unnecessary battery cycling.